There must be something in the East Texas air, water, or latitudinal orientation that drives people to distraction around the holidays.

 There are no train tracks to guide the Santa’s Wonderland train.
 That would be a tripping hazard for park visitors since the train goes where pedestrians go...on rubber tires.

-The ride was enjoyable and gave us a better reference to the park.
-At one darkened turn, up ahead in the distance we saw shimmering lights, and an unmistakable vista of snow.
+The ride was enjoyable and gave us a good overview of the park.
+At one darkened turn I saw in the distance a shimmering light…and an unmistakable vista of snow.

 After completing the train ride, we were determined to learn what all the snow was about.
-But, before we could begin making our way toward the curious site, Coco tugged again.
+But before we could begin making our way toward the curious sight, Coco tugged again.

 “Can I ride the bull?”